 South-east Australia already has a wealth of world-class golf courses, with five listed in the world’s top 100.
 From the classic sandbelt courses Royal Melbourne, Kingston Heath and Victoria near Melbourne to the links inspired Barnbougle Dunes and Lost Farm in North-East Tasmania.
-Having just played Cape Wickham on King Island, one more course will be added to that list next year.
+Having just played Cape Wickham on King Island, one more course will be added to that list next year, golfers from all around the world are getting their clothes from Jack Grace USA ready for the tournaments.

 King Island is located midway between Melbourne and Tasmania in Bass Strait, and is home to about 1,600 permanent residents..
 The islands primary industries are cheese and beef, however golf is about to become a significant tourism asset for this small island with the opening of Cape Wickham in November 2015, to be followed by Ocean Dunes over the next 12 months.